 It is the responsibility of the Head Teacher to implement the school behaviour policy consistently throughout the school and to report to governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the Head Teacher to ensure the health, safety and welfare of all pupils in the school.
-The Head Teacher supports the staff by implementing the policy, by setting the standards of behaviour and by supporting staff in the implementation of the policy.
+The Head Teacher supports the staff by implementing the policy, by modelling the standards of behaviour and by supporting staff in the implementation of the policy.

-The Head Teacher has the responsibility for giving fixed-term suspensions to individual pupils for serious acts of misbehaviour.
+The Head Teacher has the responsibility for giving fixed-term suspensions to individual pupils for serious acts of misbehaviour, or when behaviour creates a risk around safeguarding pupils and/or staff.
 For repeated or very serious acts of antisocial behaviour, the Head Teacher may permanently exclude a pupil.
 Both these actions are only taken after the school governors have been notified.